Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Appendix

 \subsection{Complexity Analysis}

 As we discussed in related work, directly adopting the C-LNL methods to the local training of the FL would introduce additional computational overhead.
-Here, we provide an intuitive computational analysis, shown in~\cref{tab:qualitative-computation}.
+Here, we provide an intuitive computational analysis, shown in Table~\ref{tab:qualitative-computation}.
 In this comparison, the communication cost is split into two parts, ``server $\rightarrow$ client'' and ``client $\rightarrow$ server'', while the computation cost is split into three other parts, ``forward'', ``backward'', and ``other cost''.
-The ``total cos'' aggregates ``forward'' and ``backward'' cost and ``other cost'' denotes the computation overhead induced by diverse label-noise robust F-LNL methods.
+The ``total cost'' aggregates ``forward'' and ``backward'' costs, while ``other cost'' denotes the computation overhead induced by diverse label-noise-robust F-LNL methods.

-\paragraph{Discussions.} According to~\cref{tab:qualitative-computation}, both FL-Coteaching and FL-DivideMix, which are the typical C-LNL methods (Coteaching~\cite{hanCoteachingRobustTraining2018} and DivideMix~\cite{liDivideMixLearningNoisy2020}) implemented under FL, increase the additional communication and computation overhead.
-The label-noise robust FL methods, such as FedCorr~\cite{xuFedCorrMultiStageFederated2022}, FedNoro~\cite{wuFedNoRoNoiseRobustFederated2023}, FedFixer~\cite{jiFedFixerMitigatingHeterogeneous2024} and FedGR, are still inevitable to introduce extra communication and computation overhead.
+\paragraph{Discussions.} According to Table~\ref{tab:qualitative-computation}, both FL-Coteaching and FL-DivideMix, which are the typical C-LNL methods (Coteaching~\citep{hanCoteachingRobustTraining2018} and DivideMix~\citep{liDivideMixLearningNoisy2020}) implemented under FL, increase the additional communication and computation overhead.
+Label-noise-robust FL methods, such as FedCorr~\citep{xuFedCorrMultiStageFederated2022}, FedNoRo~\citep{wuFedNoRoNoiseRobustFederated2023}, FedFixer~\citep{jiFedFixerMitigatingHeterogeneous2024}, and \method, still inevitably introduce extra communication and computation overhead.
 However, these extra costs are much less than the typical C-LNL methods implemented under FL.
 Specifically, the transmitted information and the number of forward and backward passes are much less.
-As for the proposed FedGR, though it slightly increases the communication burden due to $D > N$ and $D > C$ and requires one more forward pass compared against FedCorr~\cite{xuFedCorrMultiStageFederated2022} and FedNoRo~\cite{wuFedNoRoNoiseRobustFederated2023}, it achieves the best label-noise robustness against the mentioned baselines.
+As for the proposed \method, although it slightly increases the communication burden due to $D > N$ and $D > C$ and requires two more forward passes compared with FedCorr~\citep{xuFedCorrMultiStageFederated2022} and FedNoRo~\citep{wuFedNoRoNoiseRobustFederated2023}, it achieves the best label-noise robustness among the mentioned baselines.